wgxcodersdc/organization/leadership-resources/Education/Python/README.md

 * Also keep a note of the absolute best projects that you see - if we have a Lightning Talks meetup at some point, those are the people we would want to have speak!

-If needed put someone at the entrance to let people in
-- Brag about your members by contributing blog posts and Applaud Hers
-- Take attendance!
-We are looking into the best way to have people sign in
-- Study Group Meeting Guide - The Day Of

 ### Roster
 - [Violet]()
 - [Maya]()